AST3101-BlackHoles/Gravity-Assignment-2/README.md

 ## Problem 2

-Compute and plot the GW signal from a Newtonian hyperbolic encounter.
+Using the quadropole approximation and neglecting radiation reaction, compute the strain for the general Keplerian trajectory of two point masses in Newtonian gravity.
+You can work in the center-of-mass frame.

 ---

 ## Extra (not graded)

-Plot the antenna pattern across the sky for all polarizations
+Using the detector tensor and the definitions of all GW polarizations, plot the antenna power patterns across the sky for each polarization.
+Assume a cartesian coordinate system aligned with the detector arms.
+Is there anything special about the antenna pattern for breathing and longitudinal modes?